SufyanDahalan/VSWorkbench/docs/thesis/Include/Thesis.md

 The end result will be automatic inclusion of new JS code from new files into the build per the config of the module bundler.

 A famous module bundler is Webpack.
 Webpack was started in 2014 by Tobias Koppers in order to simplify bundling and compilation workflow of web projects based on
 HTML, \gls{css} and JS.
-Webpack is used in VSWorkbench to seperately build the extension and the three vanilla Typescript apps in a way that facilitates them working as one unit.
+Webpack is used in VSWorkbench to seperately build the extension and the three vanilla Javascript/Typescript apps in a way that facilitates them working as one unit.

 ## Docusaurus and GitLab CI.